Octanitrocuban/Earthquake-location/README.md

   - calc_misfit: function to calculate misfit between observed and calculated arrival times.
   - descente_gradient: function to make a gradient descent from a given test event and data from stations.
   - ensemble_descent: function to make a gradient descent with many samples in a vectorised method.
+  - monte_carlo: function to compute a Monte Carlo method.

 **graph.py**: this module contain functions to plot the state of the search and the history of the localisation of the earthquake.
   - plot_dict_stations: function to plot the position of the station, the true event and of the tested earthquake(s) model(s) if given.